DROP FUNCTION [IF EXISTS] function_name

 FUNCTION cannot be used to drop a UDF that is

-installed automatically by server components or plugins rather
+installed automatically by components or plugins rather than by

 FUNCTION.
 Such a UDF is also dropped automatically,